MyPureCloud/terraform-provider-genesyscloud/README.md

 ### Using the Provider locally

 In order to use a locally compiled version of the provider, the correct binary for your system must be copied to the local `~/.terraform.d/plugins` folder.
 Run `make sideload` to build the provider and copy it to the correct folder.
 In your Terraform config file, specify version `0.1.0` and set the provider source to `genesys.com/mypurecloud/genesyscloud`.
 Run `terraform init` and verify that it finds the local version.

+### Using the Provider locally on Windows

+In order to use a locally compiled version of the provider, the correct binary for your system must be copied to the local `C:\Users\USERNAMEHERE\AppData\Roaming\terraform.d\plugins\genesys.com\mypurecloud\genesyscloud\0.1.0\windows_amd64` folder.
+In your Terraform config file, specify version `0.1.0` and set the provider source to `genesys.com/mypurecloud/genesyscloud`.
+Run `terraform init` and verify that it finds the local version.

 ### Branches